xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 ## Product reviews: Customer experience

-With the addon "Product reviews" enabled in the store, customers can leave feedback about their experience purchasing items from a vendor by giving the vendor a rating.
+With the addon "Product reviews" enabled in the store, customers can leave feedback about their experience purchasing items from a vendor by rating their order.

-A customer can rate any vendor from whom they have purchased products as soon as the fulfillment status of their order with items from this vendor is switched to "_Delivered_".
-Once the store staff has updated the order status to "_Delivered_", an email notification is sent to the customer inviting them to rate their order.
+A customer can rate an order as soon as the fulfillment status of this order is switched to "_Delivered_".
+If the change of order status to "_Delivered_" is done by the store staff, an email notification is sent to the customer inviting them to rate their order.

 As an alternative, the customer can set the "_Delivered_" status for their order by themselves using the **Confirm delivery** button:
    ![xc5_mv_confirm_delivery.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_confirm_delivery.png)